Environmental impact of illicit drug production: Environmental impacts of drug policy

-Drug policy is a determining factor on drug production as it partially dictates the methods through which illicit drugs are produced and transported.
-Thus, when determining such policies the environmental consequences are sometimes overlooked, resulting in effects which magnify the damage done unto the environment.
+Drug policy is a determining factor in drug production as it partially dictates the methods through which illicit drugs are produced and transported.
+Thus, when determining such policies, the environmental consequences are sometimes overlooked, resulting in effects which magnify the damage done to the environment.
 This is apparent in coca cultivation in the Andean Region, where drug policy has forced producers into more remote locations to avoid detection.
-In such ungoverned areas, producers maximise their damage through deforestation and toxic pesticide use, destroying these resource rich areas.
-These effects of drug policy have been noted by a number of government bodies including the UNDP who stated that some eradication campaigns “have not eradicated illicit production but rather displaced it to new areas of greater environmental significance.”
+In such ungoverned areas, producers maximise their damage through deforestation and toxic pesticide use, destroying these resource-rich areas.
+These effects of drug policy have been noted by a number of government bodies, including the UNDP, which stated that some eradication campaigns "have not eradicated illicit production but rather displaced it to new areas of greater environmental significance."

 Policies involving drug trafficking have also had adverse effects on the environment.
 One key aspect of drug trafficking is the need to establish landing areas, usually by clearing land and deforestation.
-Once established, such areas further accelerate other illegal trafficking activities such as wildlife, marine and timber trafficking as drug traffickers may diversify their operations to expand their networks.
-Furthermore, as governments policies restrict the movement of traffickers, they must find alternate and more remote routes to transport their materials.
+Once established, such areas further accelerate other illegal trafficking activities such as wildlife, marine and timber trafficking, as drug traffickers may diversify their operations to expand their networks.
+Furthermore, as government policies restrict the movement of traffickers, they must find alternative and more remote routes to transport their materials.
 These alternate routes typically require further land clearing and habitat destruction, thus further harming the environment.

 Drug policy can further inhibit biodiversity conservation.
 As drug policy can displace the actions of traffickers and producers into more biodiverse locations, their impact on global biodiversity is magnified.
-As producers relocate into more remote locations, their actions of deforestation and dumping of toxic materials such as kerosene and hydrochloric acid can greatly damage biodiversity.
+As producers relocate to more remote locations, their actions of deforestation and dumping of toxic materials such as kerosene and hydrochloric acid can greatly damage biodiversity.
 Furthermore, anti-drug initiatives and policies can further drain funding and diminish resources available for environmental protection initiatives.
-Areas known for illicit-drug production can further discourage tourism, conservation activists and local law enforcement.
+Areas known for illicit drug production can further discourage tourism, conservation activists and local law enforcement.
 This allows drug producers to conduct themselves with more freedom and thereby increase their damage.
-Furthermore, the lack of tourism in such areas limits the revenue of local conservation efforts and the transparency of theses issues.
+Furthermore, the lack of tourism in such areas limits the revenue of local conservation efforts and the transparency of these issues.